janetkiptoo/janetkiptoo/README.md

-👋 Welcome to Janet kipto's GitHub Profile! 👋
+👋 Welcome to Janet kiptoo's GitHub Profile! 👋

 About Me ℹ️
 Hey there!
 I'm Janet kiptoo, a passionate developer who loves coding and creating cool stuff.
 I enjoy working on various projects and exploring new technologies.